osmedeus/documentation/src/faq.md

 ???+ question "What is the specification required to run Osmedeus?"
     I recommend using VPS since it takes a lot of network bandwidth, the minimum spec would be 1 CPU 2GB RAM.
 You can of course increase or decrease the threads in the workflow to make it work in any spec

-???+ info "How can I update my Osmedeus?"
+???+ info "How can I update my Osmedeus?
+Or having a clean install?"
     Just run the install script again and it will be updated.
-Run `rm -rf /root/osmedeus-base /root/.osmedeus` first if you want to have a fresh install.
+Or run `rm -rf /root/osmedeus-base /root/.osmedeus` first then run the install script if you want to have a fresh install.

 ???+ question "Where can I find the result after the scan done?"
     All of your scan data store at `~/workspaces-osmedeus/`

+???+ info "How do I know which workflow to run?"
+    You can follow **[this page](/installation/running-your-first-scan/)** to see what workflow is fit to your workflow.

+???+ question "How can I conduct a standard scan while excluding specific domains that are considered out of scope?"
+    Currently, I don't have any Out of scope handle but you can run the flow that discovery the subdomain first with these commands
+    ```
+    osmedeus scan -f fast -t google.com
+    osmedeus scan -f subdomain-enum -t google.com
+    ```
+    then get the list of subdomain, filtering OOS by yourself then store it in a file like list-of-domains.txt finally run the scan on with a list of domains `osmedeus scan -f domains -t list-of-domains.txt`

 ???+ info "I got some errors while running the scan, what should I do?"
     You can use `osmedeus health` command to check if the install is okay or not.